2025 Russia bridge collapses: Voronezh Oblast

 On 5 June, an explosion occurred at the Yevdakovo-Saguny railroad crossing in Voronezh Oblast.
 Several improvised explosive devices were found at the scene of the incident.
 The Federal Security Service of the Russian Federation said that the tracks had been blown up.
 It happened before the train approached, but the driver and his colleagues noticed the damage to the rails in time and undertook emergency braking.

 Belgorod Oblast

 On 6 June, a reserve diesel locomotive derailed as a result of an explosion in Prokhorovsky district of Belgorod Oblast.
 This was reported by regional governor Vyacheslav Gladkov.

 Reactions

 Governor of Bryansk Oblast Alexander Bogomaz said: "Currently, there has been a traffic accident involving cars and a passenger railway train near a section of the A240 federal highway.
 Unfortunately, there are casualties.
-All emergency services, representatives of the authorities are working on the site."
+All emergency services, representatives of the authorities are working on the site".

 Governor of Kursk Oblast Alexander Khinshtein, said that one of the freight train's drivers sustained leg injuries.
 A photograph released by Khinshtein showed the derailed train jutting off the collapsed bridge.

-Russian military journalist Alexander Sladkov said that Ukraine would "expect Moscow to retaliate" amid ongoing peace talks in Istanbul during the Russian invasion of Ukraine.
+US Secretary of State Marco Rubio, during a telephone conversation with Sergey Lavrov, expressed condolences over the civilian casualties resulting from the bridge explosions.

+On June 4, Vladimir Putin stated that the blowing up of the bridges was aimed at disrupting the next round of negotiations with Ukraine in Istanbul.
+According to him, the attacks were directed against the civilian population.

+On July 6, the participants of the BRICS summit, held in Brazil, strongly condemned the attacks on the bridges and railway infrastructure in a joint declaration.